Sascha Weidner: Art

 Weidner described himself as a "romantically moved traveler" and his photographs as highly subjective.
 For him the medium of photography was the artistic means of expression in order to weave together real worlds with the own internal images.
 From his mostly biographical photo expeditions, picture essays arose about essential questions of human existence.

 Over a decade of creating images, an ever-evolving picture library came together in which, as the photographer said, "everything is important: Cultural events, disasters, clichés, banalities, Political things" Weidner composed his works from a large pool, which was composed of family photographs, own work and found or mass media and borrowed images from the history of art.
 Thereby boundaries between staging and authenticity blurred, to highlight the often unreal, sometimes suggestive atmosphere of reality.

 His motives as well as the titles of his works and exhibitions refer to biographical references and metaphors of his own experiences.
 For example: "Until it hurts", "What remains", "The presence of absence", "Staying is nowhere" or "Beauty remains".

 Weidner's canon of images sprang from the way of life of young people and tells of the "perceptions, longings and visions of those generations who experienced their youth in the 80s, 90s and 2000s."
 Therefore, Weidner's approach was very relevant for these periods and gave evidence both of an artistic consideration of actual and imaginary spaces.

-In essence, a melancholic perspective on the world marked Weidner’s point of view.
+In essence, a melancholic perspective on the world marked Weidner's point of view.
 The basic patterns in his image systems are attributed to his very own relationships.
 He contrasts subjects such as life and death, beauty and transience as well as questioning origin, identity and self-determination.
 In this sense, Weidner was not limited to portraying his own environment, but spoke of life itself.

-Weidner's temporary art installations were rooms to be experienced.
-These were often based on interactions between the media and the viewers.

-The immediate, authentic and honest methodology Weidner applied to his work is anchored to the tradition of photographers such as Nan Goldin, Larry Clark or Juergen Teller.
-His sensitive understanding of composition and coloring in his photographic series also recalls the lightness and transparency of the elemental and symbolic images of Japanese photographer Rinko Kawauchi.
+Weidner's temporary art installations were often based on interactions between the media and the viewers.
+The methodology Weidner applied to his work is connected to the tradition of photographers such as Nan Goldin, Larry Clark or Juergen Teller.
+His understanding of composition and coloring in his photographic series also recalls the lightness and transparency of the elemental and symbolic images of Japanese photographer Rinko Kawauchi.